It should be a warm, sunny weekend in the Catskills! Prepare for warm, humid weather by bringing extra water with you on

 Carry It In, Carry It Out: The Catskill Park is a carry it in, carry it out park—please be sure to hike out all of your trash and dispose of it properly!

 The Catskill Guide to Leave No Trace: Essential skills and outdoor ethics are crucial for enjoying the Catskill Park in a safe and responsible manner.
 Read on to discover the top three Leave No Trace considerations this week.

 In An Emergency: Report backcountry emergencies, such as lost or injured hikers and forest fires to the DEC Forest Rangers at 518-408-5850 or call 911.

 Weather: Be aware of and prepared for changing weather conditions in the Catskills.
 Stay current with the National Weather Service Weather Forecast.
 The NY Mesonet has stations in and just outside of Catskills that provide real time weather data and forecasts.
 Hudson Valley Weather provides detailed forecasts for the Hudson Valley and the Catskills.

-The Maurice D. Hinchey Catskill Interpretive Center (CIC) hosts a weather station in the MesoWest Network.
+The Congressman Maurice D. Hinchey Catskills Visitor Center (CVC) hosts a weather station in the MesoWest Network.
 Check the current weather conditions.
 The Center is located at 5096 Route 28 in Mt Tremper, NY.
 We’re open seven days a week from 9am through 4pm.
 The Center’s gift shop also carries trail maps, trail guides and more for purchase.